bolsinga/itunes_missing_artwork/README.md

 # iTunes Missing Artwork
 <img src="https://raw.github.com/bolsinga/MissingArt/main/MissingArt/Assets.xcassets/AppIcon.appiconset/Icon.png" width="100">

-This is a SwifUI framework.
+This is a SwifUI macOS framework.
 It uses the [iTunesLibrary framework](https://developer.apple.com/documentation/ituneslibrary) to learn what media in Music.app do not have artwork.
 It then uses the [MusicKit](https://developer.apple.com/documentation/MusicKit/) to search for the artwork on Apple's Catalog.

 It will display everything that is missing, but leave it to the hosting application what to do about it.
 This is because the best way I found to fix the artwork in Music.app was to run AppleScripts that would repair it.
 I was reluctant to have an AppleScript dependency in this SwiftUI framework.
 I also wanted to write a modern library that was published using the Swift Package Manager.